mcmoodoo/mcmoodoo-blog/content/what-is-threat-intelligence.md

     Rashid->>Rashid: 💭Oh no...
 ```

-Attackers are only getting smarter, and if we’re just reacting, we’re already too late.

-That’s why threat intelligence matters.
-It’s not just some industry buzzword—it’s how security teams actually get ahead of the curve.
-It’s the difference between scrambling after an incident and spotting it before it hits.
+Attackers are getting smarter—if we’re only reacting, we’re already behind.
+Threat intel isn’t a buzzword; it’s how security teams get ahead of the curve.
+It’s the difference between reacting to the incident and intercepting preemptively!

 But what even is threat intelligence?
 And why should anyone who isn’t sitting in a government SOC or giant enterprise care?